First Responder Cardiovascular Wellness Screening Program

 A healthcare professional using an ultrasound probe on a woman's neck during a medical examination in a clinical setting.

-Carotid Artery Assessment
+Carotid Artery Screening

 • What it evaluates: